Romsi91/skills-communicate-using-markdown/README.md

 </footer>

-Added a headerline for testing
+Added a headerline in h1 and h2 for testing